- Getting Started

 Video Assets With Audio

-The final type of audio you will deal with as a GM is video asset audio.
-When using video files that also include audio, extra options will be available in the Map Editor GM Sidebar when that asset is selected.
+The final type of localized audio you will deal with as a GM is video asset audio.
+When using video files that also include audio, extra options will be available in the Map Editor Layers Sidebar when that asset is selected.

 These options include volume controls, toggle sound on/off, as well as stopping animation as a whole.